dmikushin/busymouse/README.md

-# PyMouse
+# BusyMouse

-Move the mouse slightly to mitigate the screen locking settings.
+Move the mouse slightly once in a minute, to mitigate the administrative screen locking settings.

 ## Prerequisites